Stonepits Bridge and Drainage

 Now often spelt with a double t, this bridge takes its name from the field to the east where stone was extracted in the past.
 It carries an ancient track across the valley from Whitminster to Frampton on Severn, and it also gives access to the low lying fields that were associated with Kidnams Farm in the village of Whitminster.

 In the last quarter of the nineteenth century, the off-side bank near the bridge was regularly used for sheep washing by the tenant of Kidnam's farm who paid an annual charge.
-However, there were occasional difficulties when he allowed other farmers to do the same without paying and when the annual charge was increased dramatically after the canal bank was badly damaged by the sheep.
+However, there were occasional difficulties, particularly after he allowed other farmers to do the same without paying and again when the canal bank was badly damaged by the sheep and the annual charge was increased to pay for it.

 The original hump back bridge was replaced by concrete pipes in 1955.
 The present restoration project is planning to replace these pipes with a lift bridge.